Come along on our visit to the Boston Whaler factory in March of 2005.

 Ron explains we're going to break from the regular tour path, and he'll show us some of the behind-the-scenes facilities at the plant.
 This will give us a better understanding of how Boston Whaler builds boats.
 Our first destination will be the Engineering Department on the second floor.

-Boston Whaler boats today are first seen on computer displays through numerically modelled images of the design.
+Boston Whaler boats today are first seen on computer displays through numerically modeled images of the design.
 The hull's shape and structure are described mathematically, which allows them to be both visualized and tested before they are actually built.
 A number of different professionals are involved in the process.

 Naval Architect—Senior Design Engineer Keith Ranieri is Boston Whaler's on-staff Naval Architect.
 Keith is a graduate of the University of Michigan's College of Engineering with a degree in Naval Architecture, plus a Masters degree from UC-Berkeley.
 A large Maize and Blue block-M flag hangs in his office, inspiring new hull shapes.

 Structural Engineer—To analyze the strength and structure of their boats, Whaler recently added a Ph.D.
-Mechanical Engineer!
+Mechanical Engineer.
 Using finite element analysis techniques, the required strength of the materials in the boat can be predicted.
 This sophistication allows the boat and its component parts to be made as strong as required, but without adding weight (and cost) from unnecessary over building.
 By careful analysis, areas of high stress can be predicted, and proper construction techniques applied.
 Because of this, your new Boston Whaler boat won't have stress cracks in the gelcoat appearing after a year or two of use.
 Whaler will have already seen those stresses and designed the laminate to provide for them.
 This new technology was only recently added to the Boston Whaler design toolbox.

 Propulsion Systems Engineer—Selecting the proper engine and propeller is the job of the Propulsion Systems Engineer.
 Each boat model is carefully evaluated for engine weight, horsepower, cost, fuel economy, propeller, and performance.